filecoin-project/boost/README.md

 2. Try opening the Boost GUI http://localhost:8080 .
 Devnet is ready to operate when the URL opens and indicates no errors on the startup page.

-You can inspect the status using `docker compose logs -f`.
+You can inspect the status using `cd docker/devnet && docker compose logs -f`.

 ### Start monitoring docker stack